GigabiteLabs/GBLRedis/README.md

 </p>

 # GigabiteLabs-Redis
-An opinionated Redis DB client wrapper optimized for sharing a single Redis DB among several organizations, projects, and environments.
+A Redis DB client wrapper optimized for sharing a single Redis DB among several organizations, projects, and environments.

 [GigabiteLabs](https://gigabitelabs.com) is a creative design & development firm that specializes in engineering surprisingly great apps.
 <p>We turn big ideas into big impact 🚀